martin861101/Ai-BookCreator/README.md

 - Writes full chapters (3000-4000 words) with examples, metaphors, and exercises
 - Produces introduction and conclusion sections
 - Saves all content in neatly structured `.txt` files
+- Compiles/Merges .txt files into one comprehensive PDF ebook.
 - Fully automatic with minimal user input
 - Friendly CLI interface with progress indicators